Irinotecan and capecitabine (XELIRI, CAPIRI, I-Cap)

 Tell your treatment team if you have this.
 They can check the cause and give you medicine to help.

-You might lose your appetite for various reasons while having cancer treatment.
-Sickness, taste changes or tiredness can put you off food and drinks.
+You might lose your appetite for various reasons when you are having cancer treatment.
+Sickness, taste changes or tiredness can all put you off food and drinks.

 Sore mouth